sfl0r3nz05/DistributedBchFWArchIoT/Implementation/README.md

 2. Copy the connection-org1.json file from test-network/organizations/peerOrganizations/org1.example.com into /RegisterAgent/src/config.
 3. Delete contents of RegisterAgent/src/wallet
 3. Update connection-org1.json to include the gateway address from your network instead of localhost.
 4. Initialize your IPFS node/network.
-If you dont have one, you use the [custom private network implementation](./IPFS) or you can try using the public Docker image using the following command.
+If you dont have one, you can use the [custom private network implementation](./IPFS) or you can try using the public Docker image using the following command.
     ```
     docker run -d --name ipfs_host --network fabric_test -e IPFS_PROFILE=server -v $ipfs_staging:/export -v $ipfs_data:/data/ipfs -p 4001:4001 -p 4001:4001/udp -p 127.0.0.1:8080:8080 -p 127.0.0.1:5001:5001 ipfs/kubo:latest
     ```